telerik/document-processing-docs/introduction.md

 Welcome to __Telerik Document Processing__!

 Telerik Document Processing is a bundle of UI-independent, cross-platform libraries enabling you to process the most commonly used flow, fixed and spreadsheet document formats.
-The components allow to create, import, modify and export documents, without external dependencies, and supporting the following file formats:
+The components allow to create, import, modify and export documents, without external dependencies.
+To read more about the benefits of using Telerik Document Processing, please visit the [product overview page](https://www.telerik.com/document-processing-libraries).

+Telerik Document Processing libraries support the following file formats:

 * CSV
 * DOCX